-Ajit Rode and Charles B. Eddy III, or either of them, are hereby appointed as the lawful agents and proxies of the undersigned (with all powers the undersigned would possess if personally present, including full power of substitution) to represent and to vote all shares of capital stock of Intevac, Inc. (the "Company") which the undersigned is entitled to vote at the Company's Annual Meeting of Shareholders on May 15, 2001, and at any adjournments or postponements thereof as follows on the reverse side.
+Kevin Fairbairn and Charles B. Eddy III, or either of them, are hereby appointed as the lawful agents and proxies of the undersigned (with all powers the undersigned would possess if personally present, including full power of substitution) to represent and to vote all shares of capital stock of Intevac, Inc. (the "Company") which the undersigned is entitled to vote at the Company's Annual Meeting of Shareholders May 15, 2002, and at any adjournments or postponements thereof as follows on the reverse side.